greghendershott/pdb/README.md

 fully-expanded syntax looking for a site.
 We already did that, for all definitions, and saved the results; now it's just a db query.

-(I'm not sure about find-signature: maybe we could add a pass to walk non-expanded syntax for signatures.)
+(I'm not sure about find-signature: Maybe we could add a pass to walk pre-expanded surface syntax, finding all signatures, as the status quo back end does one by one.)

 ### Step 2: Query results JIT for spans